 Using a mosquito repellent containing DEET, or oil of lemon and eucalyptus.

-Dressing in protective clothing during the day-long-sleeved shirts, long pants, socks, and shoes especially in early morning hours before day break and in late afternoon after dark.
+Dressing in protective clothing during the day-long-sleeved shirts, long pants, socks, and shoes especially in early morning hours before daybreak and in the late afternoon after dark.

 Keeping unscreened windows and doors closed.
 Getting rid of areas where mosquitoes breed, such as standing water in flower pots, containers, and bamboo poles

-Another way is to eat a healthy diet, exercise to keep your immune system working its best.
+Another way is to eat a healthy diet and exercise to keep your immune system working at its best.
 The immune system of a trained person works better to fight chronic and acute disease than the immune system of a sedentary person.
 Regardless of the age, sex health status, being more physically active will have a positive impact on physiology and how the body works internally.